 Range

 Mopeds have a longer range than e-bikes.
 Most mopeds come with a small gas engine with a 1.3 gallon (5 liter) gas tank.
-The engines are extremely fuel efficient.
+These small engines are extremely fuel efficient.
+They can get 100-120 mpg.
 If you get 100 mpg, you could ride up to 130 miles on a full tank of gas.

 To compare, most e-bikes get 25-50 miles of range on a single charge.
 After your battery runs out, you have to charge it for a few hours.

 It’s possible to extend the range of both e-bikes and mopeds.
-With an e-bike, you can buy a larger battery.
-Alternatively, you can carry a second battery.
-Most electric bicycles have a removable battery.
-Some e-bikes have dual battery capability.
+With an e-bike, you can buy a larger battery or can carry a second battery.
 When one runs out, swap it out for the other.
 It’s possible to get up to 100 miles of range out of your electric bike this way.

 Fuel Cost

 Mopeds usually run on gasoline.
-They are extremely fuel efficient.
-Most mopeds can get 100-150 miles per gallon.
-If you ride 2000 miles per year and you get 120 mpg and gas costs $3, you’ll only spend $50 on gasoline.
+If you ride 2000 miles per year and you get 120 mpg and gas costs $3, you’ll only spend $50 on gasoline per year.
 Electric mopeds are also available.
 Electric mopeds cost around the same to run as a electric bikes.

 Winner: Charging an electric bicycle costs less than fueling up a gas powered moped.